Diniden/angular-github-test/README.md

 I am using MobX as my observable store.
 I find this library reduces a lot of boilerplate and keeps a single direction of flow very easy to achieve.
 It also helps keep the componentry 'dumb'.

+## Some things the app does

+- Type to search for repositories within github.
+- Dynamic column picker that lets you pick available columns to display in the table.
+- Virtual scroller pages results in automatically at the end of the list.
+- Graph shows top downloaded repositories based on the column's value.
+The graphs determine which columns are valid number values to make sensical comparisons.
+- Click a bar in the graph to jump to that repo in the table
+- Click a repo to view it's issues.
+The issues will show the body content with a mark down rendering.

 ## Tested on

 I know this project works on a Mac with Chrome.